 2000 Dai Qing - Dissident, Investigative Journalist, and Environmental Activist - Beijing

 The photograph captures a moment of quiet concentration rather than confrontation.
 Papers stack beside her, evidence of sustained inquiry and long-term commitment.
-It is a portrait of intellectual labor, measured, persistent, and grounded in the belief that documentation itself carries power.
+It is a portrait of intellectual labor, measured, persistent, and grounded in the belief that documentation itself holds power.